-Branding your business allows you to control the way people see your company, to a certain extent, although much of it relies on emotional reaction.
+Branding your business allows you to control how people see your company to a certain extent, although much relies on emotional reactions.
 When it’s time for a customer to make a purchase, you want to be sure your brand comes to mind.
-You likely have a few favorites places to shop.
+You likely have a few favorite places to shop.
 Think about when you first heard of the business and what made you a loyal fan.

-Some of the largest companies today began in someone’s apartment or garages, such as Microsoft and Apple.
-Though you might start small, the opportunity to grow into a global brand is there.
+Today’s largest companies, such as Microsoft and Apple, began in someone’s apartment or garage.
+Though you might start small, the opportunity to grow into a global brand exists.
 About 256,000 new businesses started every year.
 While not all those companies will succeed, at least a few will — and it’s often due to branding, which sets their business apart.

-As a new business, you have an opportunity to create the image you want.
-Think about who you are, your purpose for starting the company and where you want to be in five or 10 years.
+As a new business, you can create the image you want.
+Consider who you are, your purpose for starting the company, and where you want to be in five or ten years.

 1. Competing With Established Companies

 Branding allows you to position yourself against your competition and show how you excel in certain areas.
 Utilize marketing strategies such as differentiation to highlight the unique value proposition (UVP) of your company and attract your exact target audience.